chenkie10/chenkie10/README.md

 - 👋 Hi, I’m @chenkie10
-- 👀 I’m interested in python、deep learning、data analyse
+- 👀 I’m interested in Python、Deeplearning、Data analyse
 - 🌱 I’m currently learning deep learning
 - 💞️ I’m looking to collaborate on AI and Deeplearning
 - 📫 How to reach me Chenkie6@outlook.com